PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 Since Dynamic Forms are very flexible in the way you implement them, there certainly isn't one right way of creating them.
 This tutorial provides an example of the preferred way of implementing Dynamic Forms, highlighting their key features.
 You don't need to finish the full tutorial and understand all of the concepts to begin developing Dynamic Forms.
 This tutorial highlights only the basic capabilities within Dynamic Forms and, as a working example, we'll create Dynamic Forms for the management of Players in our game.

-Lastly, we give an example of how you can build pop-up behavior into a snippet for use on your Dynamic Forms.
+Lastly, we give an example of how you can build pop-up behavior into a Snippet for use on your Dynamic Forms.

 <q>**Important!** Before you start this tutorial, it's vital that you understand the [Dynamic Forms API](/API Documentation/Dynamic Forms API.md).</q>